Black Pepper Tofu

-- vegan and can be gluten-free – the recipe is nut-free and vegan and can be gluten-free if you use gluten-free tamari instead of soy sauce
+- Dietary: This recipe is nut-free and vegan and can be gluten-free if you use gluten-free tamari instead of soy sauce.

-- simple – you’ll need just a handful of ingredients and less than 30-minutes to have this on the table
+- Easy to Make: You’ll need just a handful of ingredients and less than 30-minutes to have this on the table.

-- a complete meal – serve with rice for a healthy, filling and complete plant-based based
+- Serve with rice for a healthy, filling and complete plant-based based

 Ingredients You’ll Need